shopsys/shopsys/docs/basic-concepts/translations.md

    For more information about phing targets in general, see the [separate article](./console-commands-for-application-management-phing-targets.md).

 1. Now you have to translate the newly extracted texts.
-   The `*.po` files are text files so you can make translations in a text editor or you can use specialized software.
+   The `*.po` files are text files, so you can make translations in a text editor, or you can use specialized software.
-   It is a good practice to version the files along with source codes so they are a part of your project history.
+   It is a good practice to version the files along with source codes, so they are a part of your project history.
    If you need more information about the `*.po` format, please read more in the [documentation](https://docs.transifex.com/formats/gettext).

 1. Once you create new translations in the `*.po` files, the application will use these translations immediately.